Sylvexia/personal_research/10-8 Personal Research.md

 			- `select`:
 				- `%x = "arith.select"(%cond, %true, %false) : (i1, i32, i32) -> i32`
 				- Like ternary operator, if true or false is float we need to convert it.
+	- Continue the works of universal library wrapper
+	- See how the quantize going in `tensorflow`.